microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 1. Run `pnpm install` and `npm run build:fast -- --nolint` from the `FluidFramework` root directory.
     - For an even faster build, you can add the package name to the build command, like this:
       `npm run build:fast -- --nolint @fluid-example/app-integration-external-data`
-1. In a separate terminal, start a Tinylicious server by following the instructions in [Tinylicious](../../../server/tinylicious).
 1. Run `npm start` from this directory (examples/hosts/app-integration/external-data) and open <http://localhost:8080> in a web browser to see the app running.

 <!-- prettier-ignore-end -->